kaikai43/nextjs-portfolio/README.md

 ## TODO

-My Todo

 - [ ] Guestbook - Google
 - [ ] Projects page
 - [ ] Add sanity.io (CMS) as blog page
 - [ ] Blog view count

-Lee Rob TODO:

 - [ ] Global `404` page coming soon
 - [ ] Move redirects to end of routing stack (not in `next.config.js`)
 - [ ] Use new support for API routes in `app` (not ready yet)
 - [ ] Improved scroll position support in `app/` (not implemented yet)

-You can learn more about the `app/` directory [here](https://beta.nextjs.org/docs).

 ## Running Locally